geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And as he in the circle rode, I found

-" My eyes unconsciously had watch'd him round ; 820
+" My eyes unconsciously had watch'd him round; 820

 " At length before my seat behold him stand,